 Where would such a paint be recommended?
 It can be used extensively throughout a home but is especially good for spaces like nurseries, bathrooms, kitchens, or dining rooms, where the antimicrobial protection is especially helpful.

 Let's take a look at what makes this ceramic paint different and why you'll want to use it for your next significant interior painting project or room renovation.

 What Is so Ceramic About Ceramic Paint?

 The thing that makes ceramic paint so special is the tiny ceramic spherical beads used as pigment extenders in the paint.
 Ceramic paint uses ceramic beads that are so tiny they look like a finely ground powder when poured in your hand.

 Why Do Pigment Extenders Matter?

 Pigment extenders are the "filler" used in paint pigmentation.
 Traditional pigment extenders are made from things like clay, talc, chalk, and other organic materials.
 They are added to the paint in order to improve certain aspects of its performance—such as durability.

 The problem is that these materials have jagged edges.
 And jagged, rough edges translated into problems with scrubbing.
 Organic extenders tend to make it easier for dirt to embed itself into the paint.
 As you wash a traditional flat paint made with traditional pigment extenders, you wind up creating a sheen.
-That's why it's recommended not to use a flat paint where you have to scrub a wall.
-Until that is, ceramic paint came along!
+That's why it's recommended not to use flat paint where you have to scrub a wall.
+Until that is, ceramic paint came along.

 Why Ceramic Beads?

 What makes using ceramic beads better is that because they are smooth and round, they pack closer together.
-And because they do not have an irregular shape, the paint film on a ceramic paint made with a high-quality 100% acrylic resin is smooth and hard.
+And because they do not have an irregular shape, the paint film on a ceramic paint made with a high-quality 100 percent acrylic resin is smooth and hard.
 This all means better hiding power and the ability to scrub the wall without losing its flat finish.

 And since the ceramic bead extender pigments pack together tighter, they create a paint film that is not very permeable.
 And that means odors, dirt, microbes, and bacteria have a much harder time finding their way into your newly painted wall.